TomasHubelbauer/is4a-leaderboard/README.md

 [Skoruba.IdentityServer4.Admin](https://github.com/skoruba/IdentityServer4.Admin) repository.

-Releases a new GitHub version each time the position changes.
+Releases a new GitHub release each time the position changes.
-Use *Watch Releases* to subscribe to the position change email notifications.
+Use *Watch Releases* to subscribe.

 Remotely, the code runs daily in a GitHub Actions workflow, see [`main.yml`](.github/workflows/main.yml).